ARTICLE 1: Name

 ARTICLE 8: Council

 There shall be a Council of a maximum of fourteen members, composed of the two permanent members with the remaining members elected among the full members of the Society.
-Of the elected members, only one may be a student member.
+Of the elected members, typically one or two members may be student members.
 The permanent members are the Founders of the Society.

 In case of resignation from the council or of exit from the Society, Founders shall nominate their successors as permanent members of the Council.